 Exago supports a variety of approaches to make sure that users can only access the data that is assigned to them.
 These approaches can eliminate the need to create different reports for each user.
 This can be done in one of four ways.
 Using either column, schema, database, or custom SQL based tenancy.

-The most basic multi-tenant environment is when each table, view and stored procedure has one or more columns that indicate which user(s) has access to each row.
+The most basic multi-tenant environment is when each table, view and stored procedure has one or more columns that indicate which users have access to each row.

 To set column based tenancy in Exago: